oxygenxml/web-author-sample-plugins/web-author-block-deleting-comments/README.md

-Block Comments Deletion
+Block Review Comments Deletion
 ===============================

-Plugin that blocks a user from deleting comments added by another user.
+Plugin that blocks a user from deleting review comments added by another user.